 Icons from left to right, bottom row: Visual Arts, Performing Arts, and Ecology

 These icons are utilized as a visual language used for way-finding and signage throughout the interior of the building.
 They are also used for distinction within internal processes amongst the staff’s organizational methods.
+(MACC logo mark for reference: designed by Enrique Avalos)

 I created the layout for a way-finding system within the facility, determining crucial points of interest amongst staircases, elevators, and certain hallways and corners.
 I used illustration methods to design the maps that are directly placed on the walls using UV vinyl.
 At the main lobby by the entrance of the building, the maps also stand on acrylic signs previewing what each floor looks like for incoming guests.
 (A big shout out to Proper Printshop for helping us bring this vision to life on such a rushed timeline prior to our inaugural weekend!)